 Horizon PhD in HCI and Health Psychology, Faculty of Science

-Technology: embedded sensing and computing, screen-less interaction design
+Technology: embedded sensing and computing, screen-based and screen-less interaction design

 Applications: health and wellbeing, behaviour change